 Planning and managing your time when you're sitting an exam is very important.
-It's not difficult, and can definitely make a difference to your results.
+It's not difficult and it can make a difference to your results.

 How to allocate your time

-Most exams are three hours long (180 minutes), with 10 minutes before the exam starts.
+Most exams are three hours long (180 minutes).

-- As you're not allowed to write during the first 10 minutes, allow an extra 5 minutes when the exam starts to tick off the questions you're going to answer (if there's a choice), and underline the key words (180 - 5 = 175 minutes).
+- Allow five minutes when the exam starts to tick off the questions you're going to answer (if there's a choice) and underline the key words (180 - 5 = 175 minutes).

 - Allow 15 minutes at the end for checking (175 - 15 = 160 minutes).